gold-team-pdx/beautiful-portland/README.md

 persist, even if you shut down the docker container, until you run a `yarn clean` or `yarn build`.
 If you have run a `yarn clean` or you've never run `yarn build`, you will need to run `yarn build` once to initialize the bucket.

+## testing environment

+The url for our test webserver is ec2-34-220-185-151.us-west-2.compute.amazonaws.com